• Skip to primary navigation

 In 2010, the Lakeside Fire Protection District initiated a reserve firefighter program and is one of the few agencies within San Diego County to continue to offer this opportunity.
 The Board of Directors has authorized the Chief of the Department to fill reserve firefighter positions to assist crews with their routine fire, EMS, and station duties.

-Reserve firefighters ride on district apparatus and/or CSA No. 69 ambulances and perform all of the duties as the regular fire crew, including fire suppression, public education, station maintenance, and the response to medical emergencies including providing advanced life support treatment to the ill and injured.
-After the initial training period, reserve firefighters continue their training, working a minimum of two shifts (48-hours) per month on district apparatus.
+Reserve firefighters ride on district apparatus and/or ambulances and perform all of the duties as the regular fire crew, including fire suppression, public education, station maintenance, and the response to medical emergencies including providing advanced life support treatment to the ill and injured.
+After the initial training period, reserve firefighters continue their training, working a minimum of two 24 hour shifts per month on district apparatus.
 Reserve firefighters are not compensated for their time and must supply their own station uniform.
 Personal protective equipment (PPE) is provided by the District.

 Reserve firefighters are utilized to augment current staffing levels as well as provide the highest level of multi-discipline training to pre-employment candidates.
 Participation as a reserve firefighter does not guarantee the position will lead to a paid employee position within the District.